Are you a researcher at KI and/or SLL and would like to verify your articles?

 Currently (2015), the bibliometric database contains complete bibliographic records for c.
 30 million publications.
 In addition, it includes all citation connections between the articles' reference lists and corresponding articles in the database, just over 440 million of them.

-New records are obtained from Thomson Reuters each week and the bibliometric database is judged to be, in principle, just as up to date as Thomson Reuters' own database.
+New records are obtained from Clarivate Analytics each week and the bibliometric database is judged to be, in principle, just as up to date as their own database.
 Via an internal website, Bibliometric Verification Toolkit, Karolinska Institutet's own researchers can go in and verify their own publication in the bibliometric database, increasing the quality of the analyses performed.

 To search in the bibliometric database for articles written at KI/SLL, there is a public interface available: KI Publications.